-Our income from operations for the twenty-six weeks ended July 3, 2010 includes \$2,380 from the gain on the sale of land and a building in EMEA.
-Our income from operations for the thirteen and twenty-six weeks ended July 4, 2009 included net charges of \$7,353 and \$21,577, respectively, comprised of \$5,275 and \$11,470, respectively, of net charges in North America, \$1,493 and \$7,605, respectively, of net charges in EMEA, \$531 and \$2,266, respectively, of charges in Asia Pacific and \$54 and \$236, respectively, of charges in Latin America related to our reorganization and expense-reduction programs (see Note 9 to our consolidated financial statements).
-In addition, the thirteen and twenty-six-week periods ended July 4, 2009 include a goodwill impairment charge of \$2,490 in Asia Pacific as discussed in Note 8 to our consolidated financial statements.
+Our income from operations for the thirteen and thirty-nine weeks ended October 3, 2009 included net charges of \$8,399 and \$29,976, respectively, comprised of \$7,120 and \$18,591, respectively, of net charges in North America, \$622 and \$8,226, respectively, of net charges in EMEA, and \$657 and \$2,923, respectively, of charges in Asia Pacific related to our reorganization and expense-reduction programs.
+There were also charges totaling \$236 for the thirty-nine weeks ended October 3, 2009 in Latin America related to these same programs.
+See Note 9 to our consolidated financial statements for further discussion of these programs and related net charges.
+In addition, the thirty-nine weeks ended October 3, 2009 include a goodwill impairment charge of \$2,490 in Asia Pacific as discussed in Note 8 to our consolidated financial statements.

-We sell finished products purchased from many vendors but generated approximately 24% of our consolidated net sales for both of the twenty-six week periods ended July 3, 2010 and July 4, 2009 from products purchased from Hewlett-Packard Company and 10% for the twenty-six weeks ended July 3, 2010 from products purchased from Cisco Systems, Inc. There were no other vendors or any customers that represented 10% or more of our consolidated net sales in either of the periods presented.
+We sell finished products purchased from many vendors but generated approximately 24% of our consolidated net sales for both of the thirty-nine week periods ended October 2, 2010 and October 3, 2009 from products purchased from Hewlett-Packard Company and 10% for the thirty-nine weeks ended October 2, 2010 from products purchased from Cisco Systems, Inc. There were no other vendors or any customers that represented 10% or more of our consolidated net sales in either of the periods presented.